gefyrahq/gefyrahq.github.io/getstarted/gcp.md

 ```

 ## Running Gefyra
-1. At first, we need an endpoint IP of one of our compute instances.
+1. At first, we need a host IP of one of our compute instances.
 You can get
 them with running `gcloud compute instances list`.
 Pick one of them.
-2. Now you can run `gefyra up --endpoint <IP>:31820`
+2. Now you can run `gefyra up --host <IP>`
 3. Run a local Docker image with Gefyra in order to  make it part of the cluster.
    1. Build your Docker image with a local tag, for example from the testing directory:
    `cd testing/images/ && docker build -f Dockerfile.local . -t pyserver`